FokkeZB/hackscribble-MCP9804-library/README.md

 Created on 13 November 2014 by Ray Benitez
-Last modified on --- by ---
+Last modified on ??
+October 2016 by Ray Benitez

 This software is licensed by Ray Benitez under the MIT License.